MANCON

 SUPPORT 1M5

 1M5 is an open source project powered by volunteers, bounties and gifts.
-In the spirit of open source and censorship resistance, we have opted to create 1M5 without the demands or influence of investors nor governments.
+In the spirit of open source and censorship resistance, we have opted to create 1M5 without the demands or influence of investors.

 GitHub